Israeli Passport for New Immigrants and Passport Renewal to Israelis Abroad

-The law offices of Cohen, Decker, Pex & Brosh specialize in matters of Aliyah and residency in Israel.
-In this article we will discuss the issue of quickly issuing a passport without the necessity of a long stay in Israel and renewing a passport to an Israeli who has moved to another country.
+Our law offices specialize in matters of Aliyah and residency in Israel.
+In this article we will discuss the issue of quickly issuing a passport for newly arrived immigrants and renewing a passport to an Israeli who has moved to another country.

 Lawyer Specializing in Israeli Passports to New Immigrants

 There are many who are eligible to the right of Return who live outside of the State of Israel, whether they are eligible to immigrate to Israel as Jews according to Section 1 of the Law of Return, 1950, or whether they are eligible to immigrate as family members of Jews in accordance with Section 4A(A) of the Law of Return.

-For a variety of different reasons (family, business, studies, etc.), many of those who are eligible for the Law of Return are not interested in coming to live and settle in the State Israel, but many of them are interested in receiving Israeli citizenship and in holding an Israeli passport.
+For a variety of different reasons (family, business, studies, etc.), many of those who are eligible for the Law of Return are not interested in coming to live and settle in the State Israel, but are interested in receiving Israeli citizenship and in holding an Israeli passport.

-In light of this, Attorney Joshua Pex, an Israeli immigration lawyer, will explain the Passports Law (Amendment No. 9), 2017 which states that an Israeli citizen who received his citizenship in accordance with Section 2 of the Citizenship Law, 1952 – which regulates the citizenship status of an immigrant by virtue of the Law of Return – will have their Israeli passport initially limited for a period of one year, until they demonstrate they intend to permanently settle in Israel after making Aliyah.
+In light of this, Attorney Joshua Pex, an Israeli immigration lawyer, will explain the Passports Law (Amendment No. 9), 2017 which states that an Israeli citizen who received his citizenship in accordance with Section 2 of the Citizenship Law, 1952 – which regulates the citizenship status of an immigrant by virtue of the Law of Return – will have their Israeli passport initially limited for a period of one year, until they demonstrate they intend to permanently settle in Israel.

-Israel Encourages Those Eligible for Return to Receive Citizenship, Even if They do not Settle in Israel
+Encouraging Immigrants with Jewish Roots to Receive Citizenship Even if They do not Settle in Israel

 Prior to the 9th Amendment in the Israeli Passports Law, the Minister of Interior was able to decline giving an Israeli passport to a new immigrant who does not settle in Israel for a normal period of 10 years, and he was able to decline giving an Israeli passport at all if that immigrant had not first settled in Israel.